 The gift of time is precious as we are given a finite amount in this life.
 To mentor another writer.
 To blog freely.
-To teach at a conference or school setting.
-All are example of a beautiful way to both give and receive.
+To teach at a conference or in a school setting.
+All are examples of a beautiful way to both give and receive.

-I am talking about the things you treasure, like your money.
-One of my favorite epigrams is from Ellie Kay who wrote “The sweetest dollar you ever make is the one you give away.”
+I am talking about the things we treasure, like our money.
+I particularly like the epigram from Ellie Kay who wrote, “The sweetest dollar you ever make is the one you give away.”
 That is so true!
-In a December article Cynthia Ruchti wrote about a number of novelists who have tied the revenue of their work to various charities.
-One example from the article is novelist Loree Lough who consistently donates a portion of her proceeds to causes like autism research, the Wolf Sanctuary of Pennsylvania, Special Olympics, and breast cancer research.
-There are dozens of writers who do the same or tie content in their books to specific charities or causes.
-And I suspect that many others do similar work but have not made that knowledge public.
-The point is to consider making your work have monetary benefit to others other than yourself.
+Cynthia Ruchti wrote (in the CBA Marketplace) about a number of novelists who have tied the revenue of their work to various charities.
+One example from the article is novelist Loree Lough who consistently donates a portion of her proceeds to causes like autism research, Soldiers’ Angels, Wounded Warrior Project, the Wolf Sanctuary of Pennsylvania, and others.
+There are a number of writers, editors, agents, and publishers who do the same or tie content in their books to specific charities or causes.
+Many do so in anonymity.

-How have you benefitted from the gift of another writer?
+How have you benefited from the gift of another writer?

 How do you plan to give back to others?